Haruko386/FunPDF/README.md

 <a id="what-is-funpdf"></a>
 ## 💡 What is FunPDF?

-FunPDF is a lightweight, self-hosted PDF reader and annotation prototype.
-It combines a Vue 3 web interface with a Go API and stores document metadata in MySQL.
-Uploaded PDFs and their editor state are kept in a local `Cache` directory.
+FunPDF is a lightweight PDF reader and annotation prototype.
+It combines a Vue 3 interface with a Go API.
+The desktop build embeds the Vue UI with Wails and stores metadata in SQLite, while the web/server development mode uses MySQL.
+Uploaded PDFs and editor state are kept in local cache storage.

 <a id="get-started"></a>
 ## 🎮 Get Started

-The quickest way to run the current full development setup is to use Docker for MySQL and the Go API, then run the Vite frontend locally.
+For normal desktop use, run the Wails desktop app.
+For web/server development, use Docker for MySQL and the Go API, then run the Vite frontend locally.

 ### Prerequisites

-- Docker with Docker Compose
+- Go 1.25+
 - Node.js 18+ and npm
+- Docker with Docker Compose, if you use the web/server development setup
+- Wails CLI and WebView2, if you build the desktop app from source

-### Start the application
+### Run the web development setup

 ```bash
 docker compose up -d --build